scientific-python/cookie/docs/pages/guides/packaging_simple.md

 {% include pyproject.md %}

+For `requires-python`, you should specify the minimum you require, and you should not put an upper cap on it {% rr PY004 %}, as this field is used to back-solve for old package versions that pass this check, allowing you to safely drop Python versions.

 ## Package structure

 All packages _should_ have a `src` folder, with the package code residing inside